 Kindergarten Families Interested in One-Way Immersion Programs- The Immersion admission process opens February 1, 2024.
 Read More

 MCPS offers a range of elementary, middle and high school programming.
 Most students attend their local schools where there are many programs available.
 Students may also be eligible for regional/countywide programs at other schools in the county that are offered to meet unique interests or programmatic needs.
 Parents and students are encouraged to learn about all of their options, both local school and regional/countywide programs, to maximize their learning experience.
 Admission criteria may apply.

 Elementary program options include world language immersion programs and the Centers for Enriched Studies.
-Entry into elementary world language immersion programs begins in Kindergarten.
+Two-Way immersion programs are local programs for students who reside within the boundaries of the identified schools.
+Elementary One-Way world language immersion programs are regional programs that begin in Kindergarten.
 Entry into the Centers for Enriched Studies programs begins in Grade 4.

-High School options include interest-based and criteria-based program.
+High School options include interest-based and criteria-based programs.
 There are programs for students entering high school as well as for those already in high school.
 Applications for any of these programs must be submitted in the fall of the current grade level for the following school year.
-Programs for students entering high school next year are full time programs.
-For Current Grade 9-11 students, programs are available on a part-time basis; taking core courses at the home high school, and the program courses offsite.
+Programs that begin in Grade 9 are full time programs.
+Programs beginning in grades 10-12 are part-time programs; students take core courses at the local high school, and the program courses offsite.

 Begin by exploring the options at your local school.
 All of our schools offer art, technology, enrichment, and extracurricular needs.
 Most students find that their local school meets their academic needs and provides opportunities to explore many interests.
 In addition, parents and students should also consider the following as they explore regional/countywide options: